-A greater infusion of phosphorus may be necessary during times of the colder temperatures.
-You can buy fertilizers and plant foods containing a higher ratio of phosphorus than whatever you were using before.
+You may need more phosphorus during colder temperatures.
+Try buying fertilizers and plant foods with a higher ratio of phosphorus.
 As long as the N-P-K ratio exceeds 5, the substance will be helpful for your plant’s phosphorus deficiency.
 Fertilizers developed explicitly for the flowering phase work well, as does bat guano.
 Water-soluble fertilizers will be your best option for maximum efficiency and ease of use.

-There are also certain all-purpose plant foods (Miracle-gro, for example) that could work just as well.
-If you use them, you will need to use only half of how much is recommended on the package – an overdose could be lethal for your plants.
+Certain all-purpose plant foods (Miracle-gro, for example) work just as well, however, you should only use half of how much is recommended.
+An overdose could be lethal for your plants.

 Bone meal, worm castings, and bat guano also provide quite a bit of phosphorus.
 A harder-to-find solution would be crab shell or crab meal.
-Many growers use this for any problem that comes up with their plants, but it has a special ability to help with phosphorus deficiencies.
 Results should be evident within a week.